 We now have a better overview of complaints in general, and have been improving the total handling time for complaints, which has been decreasing steadily.
-During the last quarter of 2018, the amount of escalated complaints as a ratio of total transfers has also decreased.
+The amount of escalated complaints as a ratio of total transfers has decreased as well.

 As we tackle escalated complaints, we often see that the solution we originally offered wasn’t considered sufficient by the customer.
 When it comes to compensation, our approach has always been that it isn’t true to our values to simply pay out every time a customer isn’t satisfied.
 If we make a mistake, we’ll make it right, and as we’ve set out above, we’ll act on the feedback to stop other customers facing the same problem.
 If we can't find ourselves at fault, we'll do our best to explain why and recommend that the customer forwards their issues to an impartial dispute body for a further opinion.
 Decisions made by our Complaints Officers have mostly aligned with suggestions from the local ombudsman services, indicating we’ve been walking the fair path.